Jinhong1003/DSCI560HW5/README.md

 4.Create a virtual environment,under the directory of project

-5.activate the envronment in terminal ,,download the packeget in requirements.txt for creating a new environment use pip.
+5.activate the envronment in terminal ,source venv/bin/activate,venv is the name of the environment, ,download the packeget in requirements.txt for creating a new environment use pip. pip install -r requirements.txt

 6.under this new environment, input "Bokeh serve --show INF560HW5.py" in terminal